e-gov/TARA-Doku/TechnicalSpecification.md

 - The service supports the authorisation code flow.
 The authorisation code flow is deemed the most secure option and is thus appropriate for public services.
 - All information about an authenticated user is transferred to the application in an ID token.
 - The eIDAS assurance level is also transferred to the application if it is known (in the `acr` statement).
-- The service supports assigning a language preference to the user interface in the authentication request (by the `locale` parameter (until the end of July 2019) or `ui_locales` (from the end of January 2019)).
 - The authentication method is selected by the user in the authentication service.
 - Cross-border authentication based on the technical specification of eIDAS.
 - Dynamic registration of the client application is not supported.
 The client application is registered in RIA by a separate procedure.